 Christians are to depend on their faith in Christ alone for salvation.
 In fact, Christ is the only way given for mankind to enter into Heaven.
 (1 Tim 2:5)

 Ceremonial Law: This type of law related to Israel's worship.
 (Lev 1:1-13) The laws pointed forward to Jesus Christ and were no longer necessary after Jesus' death and resurrection.
-Though we are no longer bound to them, the principles behind the ceremonial laws, that is to worship and love God, still apply.
+Though we are no longer bound to them, the principles behind the ceremonial laws, to worship and love God, still apply.

 Civil Law: This law dictated Israel's daily living (Deut 24:10-11); but modern society and culture are so radically different that some of these guidelines cannot be followed specifically.
-The principles behind the commands are used to guide our conduct.
+The principles behind the commands are to guide our conduct.

 Moral Law: The moral laws are direct commands of God.
-A good example are the Ten Commandments (Ex 20:1-17).
+A good example is the Ten Commandments (Ex 20:1-17).
 The moral laws reveal the nature and will of God, and still apply to us today.
 We do not obey this moral law as a way to obtain salvation, but to live in ways pleasing to God. (segments from, "Life Application Study Bible")

 The Old Testament Law is where God reveals His nature, His will/lifestyle for humanity, His moral laws, and guidelines for living.
 But we cannot go to Heaven by keeping that Law; we must be born again and trust in Jesus.